 The only exception is that as long as you keep nitrate levels under 40 parts per million, your snails should be just fine.
 Zebra nerite snails are very sensitive to nitrites and ammonia, so those levels should definitely be kept to an absolute minimum.

 One of the best parts of having zebra nerite snails, especially when you have a few of them, is that they love to eat algae.
 In other words, these things make excellent tank cleaners that keep the water in your aquarium free of algae.
 This makes feeding them very easy because they love to eat algae and organic matter, thus greatly reducing the need to feed them yourself.

 If you don’t have enough algae in the water, or if you have a fairly large number of snails in your aquarium, you can always feed them some flakes or pellets, plus they will even eat small pieces of boiled vegetables too.

-One thing to not is that the pump and filter in the aquarium should be turned off during feeding time as to allows the food to float to the bottom where the substrate is.
+One thing to note is that the pump and filter in the aquarium should be turned off during feeding time to allow the food to float to the bottom where the substrate is.
 (More on Substrates here).
-After all, these are slow moving snails that cannot chase their food around, even if it is dead organic matter.
+After all, these are slow-moving snails that cannot chase their food around, even if it is dead organic matter.

 Breeding Zebra Nerite Snails

 These snails do better in salt water and brackish water.
 That being said, these snails will absolutely not reproduce in fresh water.
 These snails will only ever reproduce in brackish salty waters.
 On a side note, you can’t raise you zebra nerite snails in fresh water, and even raising them in brackish aquarium water can also be a challenge.

 In essence, these things are hard to make reproduce, and even harder to raise from young, so much so that snails raised in captivity usually have a much shorter life span than those caught in the wild.